hy-ng/HComp-web/submit.md

 ## PAPER AWARDS

 Collective Intelligence and HCOMP 2023 will recognize the best paper winner and honorable mention(s).
 Reviewers will be asked to flag papers they deem worthy of a prize.
 The general chairs will set up a small panel that will read the papers, consider the reviewers' comments and assess the talk to determine the winners.

+# CALL FOR WORKS-IN-PROGRESS (WiP) AND DEMONSTRATION PAPERS
+{:.sub-page-header}
+{:#wip}
+&nbsp;
+{:.sub-page-border}

+## Important Dates
+- August 14: Works-in-Progress Papers and Demonstration papers due (23:59 AoE)
+- August 28: WiP and Demo notifications sent
+- September 8: Accepted WIP and Demos on conference website

+## Overview

+The Works-in-Progress and Demonstration track focuses on recent findings or other types of innovative or thought-provoking work, hands-on demonstration, novel methods, technologies and experiences relevant to the HCOMP and CI communities.
+We encourage practitioners and researchers to submit to the Works-in-Progress & Demo Track as it provides a unique opportunity for sharing valuable insights and ideas, eliciting useful feedback on early-stage work, and fostering discussions and collaborations among colleagues.
+Submissions are welcome from multiple fields, ranging from computer science, artificial intelligence, and human-computer interaction, to economics, business, and the social sciences, all the way to digital humanities, policy, and ethics.

+Accepted papers in this track will be non-archival and they will not be included in the official proceedings of the HCOMP/CI conference.
+They will be made available online on the conference website.
+Authors of accepted papers can thus benefit from exchanging insights on their work, while maintaining the option to further develop their idea and submit the outcome to other venues.

+### Works-in-Progress

+A Work-in-Progress is a concise report of recent findings or other types of innovative or thought-provoking work relevant to the HCOMP and/or CI community.
+The difference between Works-in-Progress and other types of contribution is that Work-in-Progress submissions represent work that has not yet reached a level of completion that would warrant the full Refereed selection process.
+That said, appropriate submissions should make some contribution to the body of HCOMP/CI knowledge, whether realized or promised.
+A significant benefit of a Work-in-Progress derives from the discussion between the author and the conference attendees.
+Work-in-Progress submissions are in the form of a 2-3 page paper; see Submission section.
+Authors of accepted Works-In-Progress will present their paper in-person at the conference in the form of a poster.

+### Demonstrations

+A demonstration is a high-visibility, high-impact forum of the HCOMP/CI program that allows you to present your hands-on demonstration, share novel technologies and tools, and stage interactive experiences.
+Demonstrations will showcase this year’s most exciting human computation, collaborative human-AI, and collective intelligence prototypes and systems.
+If you have an interesting prototype, system, exhibit or installation, we want to know about it.
+Sharing hands-on experiences of your work is often the best way to communicate what you have created.
+The demonstration submission should describe the nature of the system as well as the expected form of interaction with the user and the audience.
+Demonstrations submissions are in the form of a 2-3 page paper; see Submission section.

+## Submission

+Submissions must be done via the HCOMP/CI 2023 EasyChair Website under the Works-in-Progress and Demonstration track.
+Submissions to Easychair are required on or before the deadline listed above.
+We cannot accept submissions by e-mail.
+Authors will receive confirmation of receipt of their submissions, including an ID number, shortly after submission.
+HCOMP/CI will contact authors again only if problems are encountered with their papers.

+### Length

+Works-in-Progress and Demonstration papers must be between 2 and 3 pages of content.
+References can extend beyond the page limit.

+### Formatting

+Papers must be formatted in AAAI two-column, camera-ready style; please refer to the <a href="https://www.aaai.org/Publications/Templates/AuthorKit23.zip">AAAI 2023 Author Kit</a> for details.
+Papers must be in trouble-free, high-resolution PDF format, formatted for US Letter (8.5″ x 11″) paper, using Type 1 or TrueType fonts.
+The AAAI copyright block is not required for works-in-progress or demo submissions, as they are not included in the formal proceedings.
+Please see below for information about publication.

+### Supplemental Materials

+Authors are invited, but not required, to include supplemental materials such as executables and data files so that the results of the work can be reproduced.

+### NOT Anonymized

+Authors should include information identifying themselves and their institutions for single-blind review.

+### NOT Archival

+Accepted papers will NOT be included in official conference proceedings, and therefore they could be submitted later to other conferences or journals for official publication.
+Accepted papers will be made available online on the conference website.

+## Contacts

+Please contact the Works-in-Progress and Demonstration Co-Chairs if you have any questions.
+- Kurt Luther, at kluther@vt.edu
+- Ioanna Lykourentzou, at i.lykourentzou@uu.nl